Plant-keeper/PlantKeeper/README.md

 ![logo](figures/logo.png)

-## Contributors
+## Original Contributors

 Rafael Dousse, Eva Ray, Quentin Surdez, Rachel Tranchida

 ## About PlantKeeper

+Keeping your plants healthy and thriving can be a challenge, especially when you're juggling a busy schedule.
+That's where
-PlantKeeper is an innovative solution designed to help you effortlessly manage the well-being of your home plants.
+PlantKeeper comes in.PlantKeeper is an innovative solution designed to help you effortlessly manage the well-being of your home plants.
 The system combines hardware and software to monitor environmental conditions and ensure your plants receive the optimal care they need.

 ### Key Features